marius7122/POV-Display/README.md

 <img src="images/front_view.jpg">

 ## How it is used
 We can connect to project bluetooth module using an app like "Serial Bluetooth Terminal" (the one I used).
-From here we can write what text we want to display.
+From here we can write what text we want to display.<br>
+To display one word at a time you can specify this at beginnig of command like this: "\blink<time_per_word_in_millis>" and then the words separated by space.
+Example: "\blink1000 hello world".<br>
 To display a special symbol wrap it in '/'.
 Example: "I /heart/ robotics".
 Currently special symbols are 'heart' and 'smiley'.

 ## Code Map
 * src/main.cpp: code for bluetooth comunication and high level led control